TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 AIC of the StepwiseModel is 874.95 and R is 1 - (Residual Deviance/Null Deviance)= 1 - 774.95/1285.54 = 0.4.
 AIC of the CustomModel is 996.9 and R is 1 - (Residual Deviance/Null Deviance)= 1 - 944.9/1285.54 = 0.26.

-Model assamptions:
+Model assumptions:
-Logistic regression does not make many of the key assumptions of linear regression and general linear models that are based on ordinary least squares algorithms – particularly regarding linearity, normality, homoscedasticity, and measurement level.
+Logistic regression does not make many of the key assumptions of linear regression and general linear models that are based on ordinary least squares algorithms particularly regarding linearity, normality, homoscedasticity, and measurement level.
-First, binary logistic regression requires the dependent variable to be binary - Assamtion is met.
+First, binary logistic regression requires the dependent variable to be binary - Assumption is met.
 Second, logistic regression requires the observations to be independent of each other.
-In other words, the observations should not come from repeated measurements or matched data - Assamtion is met.
+In other words, the observations should not come from repeated measurements or matched data - Assumption is met.
 Third, logistic regression requires there to be little or no multicollinearity among the independent variables.
-This means that the independent variables should not be too highly correlated with each other - Assamtion is met.
+This means that the independent variables should not be too highly correlated with each other - Assumption is met.
-Fourth, logistic regression assumes linearity of independent variables - Assamtion is met.
+Fourth, logistic regression assumes linearity of independent variables - Assumption is met.
-Finally, logistic regression typically requires a large sample size - Assamtion is met (1470 observations).
+Finally, logistic regression typically requires a large sample size - Assumption is met (1470 observations).

 #####Interpretation of Stepwise Model
 We definitely see that Stepwise Model is more predictive.
-Let's pick the most significant variables that may effect on attrition (positive slope will indicate icreasing of attrition chance additively):
+Let's pick the most significant variables that may effect on attrition (positive slope will indicate increasing of attrition chance additively):

-- Increasing of Overtime by 1 hour may predict that average attrition posibility will increase by 2.16
+- Increasing of Overtime by 1 hour may predict that average attrition possibility will increase by 2.16
-- BusinessTrvlTravel_Frequently may predict that average attrition posibility will increase by 2.22
+- BusinessTrvlTravel_Frequently may predict that average attrition possibility will increase by 2.22
-- BusinessTrvlTravel_Rarely may predict that average attrition posibility will increase by 1.19
+- BusinessTrvlTravel_Rarely may predict that average attrition possibility will increase by 1.19
-- Increasing of DistFromHome for 1 mile (assuming that distance were given in miles) may predict that average attrition posibility will increase by 0.06
+- Increasing of DistFromHome for 1 mile (assuming that distance were given in miles) may predict that average attrition possibility will increase by 0.06
-- If employee has Job role Sales Executive we may predict that average attrition posibility will increase by 1.32
+- If employee has Job role Sales Executive we may predict that average attrition possibility will increase by 1.32
-- If employee has Job role Sales Representative we may predict that average attrition posibility will increase by 1.34
+- If employee has Job role Sales Representative we may predict that average attrition possibility will increase by 1.34
-- If number of companies where an employee worked increaes by 1, we may predict that average attrition posibility will increase by 0.2
+- If number of companies where an employee worked increases by 1, we may predict that average attrition possibility will increase by 0.2
-- Increasing of Years after last Promotion by 1 year may predict that average attrition posibility will increase by 0.16
+- Increasing of Years after last Promotion by 1 year may predict that average attrition possibility will increase by 0.16

 ```r